isolated-tech/vault/Internal/Content Ideas/To Do/I launched 5 apps in 40 days and I made this much money.md

 Twittervim was never meant to make money.
 It was meant to drive traffic to my X account as #buildinpublic content.

 It's hard to say how many people followed me during this particular phase.
-But, it doesn't hurt to ke
+Part of me hoped someone like theprimegan picked it up and began using it - which would have exploded my account.

+He didn't.
+It just ran with organic traffic.

+But that's okay, it was fun to make and deploy to the Chrome Extension store and I personally use it daily.

 ## Humanize.rs